grayhatacademy/ghidra_scripts/README.md

-Converting IDA Plugins from [devttyS0](https://github.com/devttys0/ida) to Ghidra framework.
+Port of IDA Plugins from [devttyS0](https://github.com/devttys0/ida) to Ghidra framework as well as new plugins.
 To install, clone and add the script directory via Ghidra's Script Manager.
 If you check the 'In Tool' checkbox they will appear under a 'TNS' tag.

 # Table Of Contents